My Journey On Learning Spanish In Six Months

 👩🏫 Book private lessons with a teacher

-I got decent at reading and writing.
+I got decent at reading and writing from online resources.
 But I needed to practice listening and speaking.

 Before I traveled to Mexico in April, I had 26 private lessons in total on both iTalki, a platform to connect local teachers to students around the world, and Live Lingua, a more professional hub of certified Spanish teachers started by a member of an entrepreneurial community I used to run in MMT Community.